readonlymem0ry/nuba_wm/README.md

 );</pre>

 <h4><code>setDebug()</code></h4>
-<p>Mengaktifkan atau menonaktifkan debug log ke Serial Monitor.
-Sangat berguna untuk troubleshooting masalah koneksi.
-Menerima nilai boolean <code>true</code> atau <code>false</code>.</p>
+<p>Enable or disable debug logging to Serial Monitor.
+Very useful for troubleshooting connection problems.
+Accepts a boolean value of <code>true</code> or <code>false</code>.</p>
 <pre>wm.setDebug(true);</pre>

 <h4><code>autoReconnect()</code></h4>
-<p>Mengaktifkan atau menonaktifkan fitur auto reconnect.
-Jika diaktifkan, ESP akan mencoba reconnect setiap 1 detik saat koneksi WiFi terputus.
+<p>Enable or disable the auto-reconnect feature.
+If enabled, the ESP will attempt to reconnect every 1 second when the WiFi connection is lost.
 Default: true.
-Menerima nilai boolean.</p>
+Accepts a boolean value.</p>
 <pre>wm.autoReconnect(true);</pre>

 <hr>